BioTurboNick/SimpleANOVA.jl/README.md

 **New in v0.6**: Linear contrasts added for planned post-hoc tests between factor levels.
 (Disclaimer: Uncertain if contrasts for multiple factors are correct.)

+**New in v0.7**: Repeated measures added.
+Effect size not yet supported.

 See docstrings for usage.

 **Experimental, use at own risk!**